artsy/eigen/docs/developing_a_feature.md

 +  ARShowMarketingBanner: {
 +    readyForRelease: false,
 +    description: "Show new marketing banners",
-+    showInAdminMenu: true,
++    showInDevMenu: true,
 +  },
    AROptionsInquiryCheckout: {
      readyForRelease: false,
      description: "Enable inquiry checkout",
-     showInAdminMenu: true,
+     showInDevMenu: true,
    }
 ```

-The `description` property is what makes it possible to override the feature flag from the [admin menu](/admin_menu.md).
+The `description` property is what makes it possible to override the feature flag from the [dev menu](/dev_menu.md).

 We also need to add a flag in Echo, our remote feature flags configuration service.
 [Here](https://github.com/artsy/echo/commit/978a103e2c67a8010fabb2184f84aaef31d16f93) is an example PR for how to do that.